RCIRODERICK CONSULTINGTalk to an engineer

 The Article Already Knows

 Ninth article in an RCI LinkedIn series on the impact of language in technology.
-Builds on the predecessor (Listening to Spanish Again), the series-aperture observation (What Technical Vocabulary Refuses to Carry), the lineage-discovery story (I Thought I Was the First), and the five technical deep-dives so far (Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, One Verb, Two Computations on aspect, When the Verb Carries Its Own Arguments on clitics, A Cafecito Is Not Just a Small Coffee on diminutive and augmentative).
+Builds on the predecessor Listening to Spanish Again, the series-aperture observation What Technical Vocabulary Refuses to Carry, the lineage-discovery story I Thought I Was the First, and the five technical deep-dives so far: Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, One Verb, Two Computations on aspect, When the Verb Carries Its Own Arguments on clitics, and A Cafecito Is Not Just a Small Coffee on diminutive and augmentative.
 First-person voice; the sixth and closing technical article.
-Subject: number agreement, the most pervasive of Inflexión's six grammatical-semantic mappings — and the closing piece of the series's technical curriculum.
+Subject: number agreement, the most pervasive of Inflexión's six mappings from grammar to semantics, and the closing piece of the technical curriculum in the series.

 You walk into a small shop in Buenos Aires.
-You point at one item: ¿Cuánto sale? — how much does it cost?
-You point at three: ¿Cuánto salen? — how much do they cost?
-Same verb (salir, used colloquially for to cost), same question, two endings.
-The verb reaches back to the implicit subject — singular esto (this), plural estos (these) — and concords.
+You point at one item: ¿Cuánto sale?, how much does it cost?
+You point at three: ¿Cuánto salen?, how much do they cost?
+Same verb, salir, used colloquially for to cost, same question, two endings.
+The verb reaches back to the implicit subject, singular esto, this, or plural estos, these, and concords.
 The shopkeeper does not have to think about which form to use; you do not have to think about which form to interpret.
 The lockstep is automatic.

-This is number agreement, the sixth and closing of Inflexión's technical mappings — and the most pervasive of the six.
-The grammatical distinction Spanish marks across articles, nouns, adjectives, and verbs in lockstep maps directly to a programming distinction English-keyworded languages have to assemble from separate scaffolding: scalar versus collection.
+This is number agreement, the sixth and closing of Inflexión's technical mappings, and the most pervasive of the six.
+The grammatical distinction Spanish marks across articles, nouns, adjectives, and verbs in lockstep maps directly to a programming distinction that languages with English keywords have to assemble from separate scaffolding: scalar versus collection.

 The phenomenon, quickly